Symptoms and conditions of internal jugular vein stenosis caused by boney cervical spine compression

 Compression in the carotid triangle – The cranial nerves

 As mentioned above, the carotid sheath is a wrapping of connective tissue or fascia that surrounds the vascular vessels of the neck.
 It also surrounds the cranial nerves.
 This is all one neat roll-up of arteries, veins, and nerves.
 It is also a very tight and compact roll-up packed into this protective tube.
 But the protective tube can only protect so far.
 Cervical instability can lead to compression of this tube and all the components within it.
 This can lead to an impact on the cervical nerves and conditions and symptoms thought to be neurologic in nature.

 - The facial nerve [CN VII or Cranial Nerve 7] is involved in the movements of the face including facial expressions.
 It is also involved in taste and tear production.

-- The glossopharyngeal nerve [CN IX or Cranial Nerve 9], (helps control speaking, speech, swallowing, saliva, taste sensation, among other functions).
+- The glossopharyngeal nerve [CN IX or Cranial Nerve 9], (helps control speaking, speech, swallowing, saliva, and taste sensation, among other functions).

-- The vagus nerve [CN X or Cranial Nerve 10], the vagus nerve does so many things, we have numerous articles on the vagus nerve’s impact on digestion, involvement with SIBO, Nausea, and gastroparesis, urinary incontinence, cervical angina, and so much more.
+- The vagus nerve [CN X or Cranial Nerve 10], the vagus nerve does so many things, we have numerous articles on the vagus nerve’s impact on digestion, involvement with SIBO, Nausea, gastroparesis, urinary incontinence, cervical angina, and so much more.